robotology/funny-things/app/scripts/shells/README.md

 speak "Hello, I am a humanoid robot"
 ```

-this call the **speak** function that is found in any of the scripts in this repo, and send the `string` to iSpeak
+this calls the **speak** function that is found in any of the scripts in this repo, and sends the `string` to the iSpeak module

 ```shell
 speak() {